SchmollerLab/Cell_ACDC/CONTRIBUTING.rst

 How to contribute to Cell-ACDC
 ==============================

-Contributions to Cell-ACDC are always very welcome!
+Contributions to Cell-ACDC are **always very welcome**!
 If you have questions about contributing feel free to open a new thread on our `forum <https://github.com/SchmollerLab/Cell_ACDC/discussions>`_.